ScinDBad/ScinDBad/README.md

 I am a Data Analyst with a strong background in Electronic Engineering.
 My focus is on exploratory analysis, statistical analysis, visualization, and Data Storytelling.
 I am passionate about transforming data into useful and actionable information, especially for predicting insights.

-📚 Formación
+📚 Training

-Especialización en Análisis de Datos - TripleTen
+Data Analyst - TripleTen

-Ingeniería en Electrónica y Telecomunicaciones - ESPOL
+Eng.
+Electronics and Telecommunications - ESPOL

-Maestría en Pedagogía con mención en Formación Técnica y Profesional - UBE
+MEd.
+Technical and Vocational Education Training - UBE

 🌐 Contacto
 <p align="center">